 My parents, Kale, and Barley going for a walk, and Kale outside while we wait for a table at a sourdough pizza place (their pizza dough was amazing).

-My homemade iced chai latte (in a blog post coming soon), and Kale taking a nap while I read a book.
+My homemade iced chai latte, and Kale taking a nap while I read a book.

-The animals were saw on our walks were so charming and friendly.
+The animals we saw on our walks were so charming and friendly.
 The sheep came up to us for petting and the herd of heifers came from far in the fields after a clicked my tongue a few times.
-I gave then scratches on the head and the herd continued to follow my mom and I. Petting the heifers made me miss my job at Cherry Grove Farm last summer.
+I gave then scratches on the head and the herd continued to follow my mom and I. Petting the heifers made me miss my job at Cherry Grove Farm.
 Cows are all have their own personality and can truly brighten your day!

 We bought a loaf of 7 grain bread to take home and I got a golden milk latte (turmeric is what make this spicy drink so vibrant).
 I am going to try to recreate this golden milk latte in the upcoming weeks-it was THAT good.